Alexander Dobrokhotov: Academic life

 Alexander Dobrokhotov started his academic career as a historian of Ancient Greek Philosophy and as an interpreter of Parmenides' and Heraclitus’ theories of being.
 His studies resulted in several books, one of which, ‘The Category of Being in Classical West-European Philosophy’ (1986), summarises his main ideas.

 From 1988 to 1995, Dobrokhotov was the chair of the Department of Cultural History of the Moscow Institute of Physics and Technology.
-From 1995 to 2009, Alexander Dobrokhotov was the chair of History and Theory of World Culture of the Faculty of Philosophy, Moscow State University.
-The chair was created in 1990.
+Between 1994 and 2010, Dobrokhotov was a Professor at the State Academic University for the Humanities.
+From 1995 to 2009, Alexander Dobrokhotov was the head of the History and Theory of World Culture Department at the Faculty of Philosophy, Moscow State University.
+The Department was created in 1990.
 Many prominent Soviet and Russian scholars like Viacheslav Ivanov, Sergei Sergejewitsch Awerinzew, Aron Gurevich, Mikhail Gasparov, Georgii Knabe, Yeleazar Meletinsky, Vladimir Romanov, Tatiana Vasilieva, Nina Braginskaia, Vladimir Bibikhin have worked there.
 From 1995 to 2015, Alexander Dobrokhotov taught at the Graduate School of European Cultures (VSHEK) which is an international training and research centre at Russian State University for the Humanities (VSHEK was established in April 2007 and replaced the Institute of European Cultures).
-From 2009 until today, Alexander Dobrokhotov is also a professor at the National Research University Higher School of Economics (HSE), at the School of Cultural Studies (in the autumn of 2020, merged with the School of Philosophy and named the School of Philosophy and Cultural Studies).
+Between 2005 and 2017, Dobrokhotov was the head of the Department of Culturology at Saint Tikhon's Orthodox University.
+From 2009 until April 2024, Alexander Dobrokhotov is also a professor at the National Research University Higher School of Economics (HSE), at the School of Cultural Studies (in the autumn of 2020, the School of Cultural Studies merged with the School of Philosophy and the School of Philosophy and Cultural Studies was established).
 He teaches various courses on philosophy, philosophy of culture, metaphysics and theology, history of Russian culture.
 In 2010, he became a tenured professor at HSE.
-Currently, Alexander Dobrokhotov is a member of the editorial board of Arbor Mundi, Transcultural Studies, and Studies in East European Thought.

 Today, Alexander Dobrokhotov is a leading Russian philosopher of culture and prominent scholar in culturology.
-He often appears on television and has taught a massive online course on Coursera.
+He often appears on television.
+In 2021, Alexander Dobrokhotov left Russia.
+Since April 2024, he runs his own YouTube channel.